Super QuickHook: Gameplay

 Super QuickHook is a 2D platformer where players play as one of 6 different characters as they traverse terrain and levels using a grappling hook, which is used by touching the screen.
 The player also has a pair of rocket boots, which can propel the player forward when used, in addition to Slick-pants, which allows players to slide.
 The game is divided into four modes: story, avalanche, eruption, and duel.
 In the story mode, players attempt to clear 22 different levels, which are scattered with coins and hidden areas.
 Later levels introduce other obstacles and mechanics, such as spikes that the grappling hook can't grapple onto.
 The avalanche mode is a high score-based endless runner where the player attempts to escape an incoming avalanche.
 The eruption mode is alike the avalanche mode, with the only noted differences being its higher difficulty and that the player has to avoid a volcano eruption, rather than an avalanche.
 The levels in the avalanche and eruption modes are randomly-generated and, like the story mode, also feature coins.
 In the duel mode, players battle others in the avalanche mode, with the person lasting the longest being the winner.

-After clearing a level, players receive store credit, the amount of which is dependant on the time it took the player to beat the level and the number of coins collected.
+After clearing a level, players receive store credit, the amount of which is dependent on the time it took the player to beat the level and the number of coins collected.
 The game's original iOS release featured integration with the social media platform OpenFeint, which allowed players to record their playthroughs and to race ghosts of other people's records.
 The developers also published their ghosts, some of which players are required to beat to access certain levels.

 In the in-game shop, players can spend the store credit they've earned in the different modes to upgrade their items and to buy hats that can be worn by the player character.
 Players can also optionally converse with visitors of the shop.
 Following a July 2010 update, the game featured achievements, which awarded players that performed specific actions or goals in the game.
 Unlike Hook Champ, which was 8-bit, Super QuickHook had a 16-bit-style.